Nymphaea: Culture

 The Ancient Egyptians used the water lilies of the Nile as cultural symbols.
 Since 1580 it has become popular in the English language to apply the Latin word lotus, originally used to designate a tree, to the water lilies growing in Egypt, and much later the word was used to translate words in Indian texts.
 The lotus motif is a frequent feature of temple column architecture.
 In Egypt, the lotus, rising from the bottom mud to unfold its petals to the sun, suggested the glory of the sun's own emergence from the primaeval slime.
 It was a metaphor of creation.
 It was a symbol of the fertility gods and goddesses as well as a symbol of the upper Nile as the giver of life.

-The flowers of the blue Egyptian water lily (N. caerulea) open in the morning and close at dusk, while those of the white water lily (N. lotus) open at night and close in the morning.
-Egyptians found this symbolic of the separation of deities and of death and the afterlife.
-Remains of both flowers have been found in the burial tomb of Ramesses II.

 A Roman belief existed that drinking a liquid of crushed Nymphaea in vinegar for 10 consecutive days turned a boy into a eunuch.

-The Nymphaea, which is also called (Nilufar in Persian), can be seen in many reliefs of the Achaemenid period (552 BC) such as the statue of Anahita in the Persepolis.
-Lotus flower was included in Kaveh the blacksmith's Derafsh and later as the flag of the Sasanian Empire Derafsh Kaviani.
-Today, it is known as the symbol of Iranians Solar Hijri Calendar.

 A Syrian terra-cotta plaque from the 14th–13th centuries BC shows the goddess Asherah holding two lotus blossoms.
 An ivory panel from the 9th-8th centuries BC shows the god Horus seated on a lotus blossom, flanked by two cherubs.

-There is a Polish poem by 19th-century poet Juliusz Słowacki in which the rhizomes are eaten.

 The French Impressionist painter Claude Monet is known for his many paintings of water lilies in the pond in his garden at Giverny.

 N. nouchali is the national flower of Bangladesh and Sri Lanka.

 Water lilies are also used as ritual narcotics.
 According to one source, this topic "was the subject of a lecture by William Emboden given at Nash Hall of the Harvard Botanical Museum on the morning of April 6, 1979".